Shoaloak/the-c-programming-language-second-edition-solutions/README.md

 All solutions will be compiled with --ansi and written in K&R style.

-first.c is my first attempt, so those sources can probably be improved.
+first.c is my first attempt to solve an exercise, so these sources can probably be improved.

 ## Debugging
 To debug C programs, try GDB: The GNU Project Debugger.